syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 ## Custom Ribbon items

-You can use the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property and set it to `Template` to customize ribbon items with non-built-in items.
-This allows you to define your own custom template for the ribbon item, giving you the flexibility to create unique and personalized content.
+The [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property can be set to `Template` to customize ribbon items with non-built-in items.
+It can be used to define the custom template for the ribbon item, which has the flexibility to create unique and personalized content.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}